agupt1/youtube_engagement_analysis/README.md

 In the denominator we have imppressions + alpha + beta.
 For the given data point, if we have large enough impressions, alpha and beta will less of an impact.
 On the other hand, if impressions are small, alpha and beta will carry more weight and the adjusted ctr will be lot further away from observed ctr.

+## Analysis
+The attached python notebook goes through the same analysis for youtube videos but using likes and comments instead of clicks; and views instead of impressions.
+So, the two engagement rates we have for a given video are:

+* likes_ratio = # of likes / # of views
+* comments_ratio = # of comments / # of views

+We will adjust the above two engagement rates using the Empirical Bayes approach and compare how the output changes using this approach.